Barbell Skull Crushers

 As you extend upwards, pull the rope apart and straighten your arms.
 Squeeze your triceps hard at the top of the rep and slowly return to the starting position.
 Repeat!

-Looking for a Killer Triceps Workout?
+Looking For A Complete Triceps Workout?

 Follow along to this intense barbell triceps workout!